 Stock Market Meltdown: Implication For Retirees

 For those of you who are already retired, these market moves should mean very little.
 You've seen the worst before, and all of this is just noise.
 Your investment portfolio should have no more than a 50% weighting in equities.
 As a result, you may actually be making money if your portfolio is heavily weighted in bonds.

 With debt levels at zero or close to zero, Social Security paying out, and a steady stream of dividend income, interest income, and alternative income coming in, you are sitting golden.
 You can't take it with you, so the focus on cash flow is key.

 Only after a 50% decline in the stock market, should your worry-meter begin to rise.
 Good thing the chance of another 50% decline is minimal.
 Corporations have much more cash.
 Consumers are much less levered.
 And the creditworthiness of borrowers has steadily increased since the crisis.

-For younger folks, or folks who don’t have a lot of money, a stock market correction is fantastic if you actually deploy some capital and hold on.
-Unfortunately, a lot of people just talk about investing if the market collapses, but get too wigged out to do anything once the market actually does.
+For younger folks, or folks who don't have a lot of money, a stock market correction is fantastic if you actually deploy some capital and hold on.
+Unfortunately, a lot of people just talk about investing if the market collapses.
+But then get too wigged out to do anything once the market actually does.